-First Test: Thursday 8 October 2020 (worth 25% of the final grade).
+First Test: Tuesday 12 October 2021 (worth 25% of the final grade).

 This test, using multiple choice and true-false format, will be based on all materials covered in Chapters 1-3 in Ruddell (2020: 1-86), Lectures 2 to 8 (including all slides, audio, video-clip materials), and any assigned readings.
-Within a 24-hour window, the time period for this test is normally 60 minutes or one hour.
+Within a 24-hour window (12.00am to 11.59pm on Tuesday 12 October), the time period for this test is normally 75 minutes or one hour and 15 minutes.
 But since it will be a remote D2L test, university regulations stipulate that students be provided with 50% extra time.
-Therefore, students will have 90 minutes or one and a half hours to complete this test.
+Therefore, students will have 113 minutes or one hour and 53 minutes to complete this test.
 A computer with a supported operating system and broadband internet connection will be required to complete this test.
+If, during this test, a student has any questions or encounters any problems, I will regularly be checking my email and will respond to them as quickly as possible.
 More detailed instructions will be provided on this test.

-Second Test: Thursday 5 November 2020 (worth 35% of the final grade).
+Second Test: Tuesday 16 November 2021 (worth 35% of the final grade).

 This test, using multiple choice and true-false format, will be based on all materials covered in Chapters 4-7 in Ruddell (2020: 87-199), Lectures 9, 11 to 16 (including all slides, audio, video-clip, documentary materials), and any assigned readings.
-Within a 24-hour window, the time period for this test is normally 80 minutes or 1 hour and 20 minutes.
+Within a 24-hour window (12.00am to 11.59pm on Tuesday 16 November), the time period for this test is normally 105 minutes or 1 hour and 45 minutes.
 But since it will be a remote D2L test, university regulations stipulate that students be provided with 50% extra time.
-Therefore, students will have 120 minutes or two hours to complete this test.
+Therefore, students will have 158 minutes or two hours and 38 minutes to complete this test.
 A computer with a supported operating system and broadband internet connection will be required to complete this test.
+If, during this test, a student has any questions or encounters any problems, I will regularly be checking my email and will respond to them as quickly as possible.
 More detailed instructions will be provided on this test.

 Final Exam: Date TBA (worth 40% of the final grade).
 This exam, using multiple choice and true-false format, will be based on all materials covered in Chapters 8-12 in Ruddell (2020: 200-345), Lectures 17, 19 to 24 (including all slides, audio, video-clip, and documentary materials) and any assigned readings.
+If, during this exam, a student has any questions or encounters any problems, I will regularly be checking my email and will respond to them as quickly as possible.
 More specific details on the Final Exam will be provided.